Jezzamonn/fourier/content.md

 Again, aside from the extra wigglyness, the wave looks pretty similar with just half of the sine waves.

-There's also another reason to split it up into frequencies.
-We can use a Fourier transform to only store the important parts of a sound.
+We can actually use the fact that the wave is pretty similar to our advantage.
+By using a Fourier transform, we can get the important parts of a sound, and only store those to end up with something that's pretty close to the original sound.

 Normally on a computer we store a wave as a series of points.

 <canvas id="wave-samples" class="sketch" width=500 height=500></canvas>

 What we can do instead is represent it as a bunch of sine waves.
-And if we want to represent it while using less data, we can just ignore the smaller frequencies and get something that sounds pretty similar to a person.
+Then, if we can compress the sound by ignoring the smaller frequencies.
+Our end result won't be the same, but it'll sounds pretty similar to a person.

 <canvas id="wave-frequencies" class="sketch" width=500 height=500></canvas>

 This is essentially what MP3s do, except they're more clever about which frequencies they keep and which ones they throw away.

-So in this case, we can use fourier transforms to get an understanding of the fundamental properties of a wave, and then we can use that for things like compression.
+So in this case, we can use Fourier transforms to get an understanding of the fundamental properties of a wave, and then we can use that for things like compression.

 Ok, now let's dig more into the Fourier transform.
 This next part looks cool, but also gives you a bit more understanding of what the Fourier transform does.
 But mostly looks cool.

 ## Epicycles

 Now at the start, I said it splits intos into sine waves.
 The thing is, the sine waves it creates are not just regular sine waves, but they’re 3D.
-You could call them "complex sinusoids", "epicycles", or just "spirals".
+You could call them "complex sinusoids".
+Or just "spirals".

 <canvas id="complex-sinusoid" class="sketch" width=500 height=500></canvas>